JeffersonLab/clas12alignment/fmt/README.md

 sigma of the fit are minimal.
 Multiple iterations can be performed to account for correlations between the parameters.

- Because of the 1D strip readout of the FMT layers, while z misalignment can be optmized for each layer independently, xy misalignments can be studied only if at least two layers are simultaneously displaced or rotated.
+Because of the 1D strip readout of the FMT layers, while z misalignment can be optimized for each layer independently, xy misalignments can be studied only if at least two layers are simultaneously displaced or rotated.
 For this reason, z misalignments are defined per layer, while the same xy misalignments are applied to the whole detector.

 ## Prerequisites
 * Software: